 They’ll continually study and apply new sales and marketing techniques.
 In order to win, you have to put in the extra mile!

 They’ll also understand the personal side of moving.
 It can be stressful and full of emotions, and they’ll want to help you navigate the process without too many tears.

-A bad agent, on the other hand, will post and pray.
+A bad estate agent, on the other hand, will post and pray.
 They’ll take some good photos, create a brochure and then upload it online.
 Next comes the praying!
 They’ll sit and hope that the inbox fills up or the phone rings.

 Research potential firms

-Not all agents are equal, even in the same firm the quality can vary.
+Not all estate agents are equal, even in the same firm the quality can vary.
 So how do you find the right agent for you?

 Before you look at individual agents within a company, it’s worth researching the firm.
 You’ll want to check if they are affiliated to a professional redress scheme.
 This is a legal requirement, which is easy to verify this online as only three schemes exist.

 Also, check to see if they’re a member of a trade association such as ARLA.
 While voluntary, being a member of a trade body means they’re up to date on the law, marketing and sales methods.

 Once you’ve checked this and are happy, then you can move onto finding the right agent within the company.